aidanjrauscher/SemanticSearchWSB/README.md

 Embeddings are stored in Supabase, which provides a function for the semantic search based on this [guide](https://supabase.com/blog/openai-embeddings-postgres-vector).

 ### TODO:
-- [ ] Find a way to map company names and stock tickers (do I even need?).
-- [ ] Finish settings so query embeddings are done with user's API key.
-- [ ] Upload fresh WSB posts to Supabase to create a current semantic search.
 - [ ] Combine titles with content for embedding?
 - [ ] Text post-processing to fix markdown links and escaping of special characters.
 - [ ] Alternative to OpenAI for creating embeddings?